 Culinary Uses

 Rhubarb is most commonly used in sweet dishes, such as pies, cakes, and jams.
 It has a tart flavor that pairs well with sweet ingredients like sugar and fruit.
+Rhubarb can also be used to make sauces and syrups that can be used to flavor other dishes.

 One of my favorite ways to use rhubarb is in a strawberry-rhubarb pie.
 The combination of sweet strawberries and tart rhubarb is a classic pairing that is hard to beat.
+Rhubarb can also be used to make a variety of other desserts, such as cakes and crumbles.

 In addition to sweet dishes, rhubarb can also be used in savory dishes.
 It can be used to make a tangy barbecue sauce or a flavorful chutney.
+Rhubarb can also be used to make a delicious salsa that pairs well with grilled meats.

 Companion Planting

+Rhubarb is a great plant to grow in a vegetable garden, and it can also be grown alongside a variety of other plants.
 Some good companion plants for rhubarb include beans, peas, and spinach.
 These plants can help to improve the soil and provide additional nutrients to the rhubarb.

 Another good companion plant for rhubarb is garlic.
 Garlic can help to repel pests that might be attracted to the rhubarb.
 It can also help to improve the flavor of the rhubarb.